The Lower Merion Soccer Club is the result of the merger of four small soccer

 involved, the Gladwyne Sports Association formed an intramural program for

 boys and girls.
-Initially, the intramural program was purely co-ed.
+Initially, the intramural program was purely co-ed and games were

-After years of battle, Gladwyne Directors Ed Hochreiter and Biff
+After years of competing with each other, Gladwyne Directors Ed Hochreiter and Biff

 Sturla, along with Penn Valley Directors Dietmar Kohler and Mike

-if their two clubs would merge into one club and combine forces.
+if the two clubs would merge into one club and combine forces.
 This seemed

 to solve their ongoing feuds of player raiding.
 The two clubs combined

-forces under the name of "Gladwyne-Penn Valley Soccer Association", run
+forces under the name of "Gladwyne-Penn Valley Soccer Association", (GPVSA) run

 played in the Penn Valley program in 1985.
 He would later progress to playing